naotaco/NtImageProcessorUwp/README.md

-NtImageLib
+NT JPEG metadata editor
 ==========

-Provides functions to parse/edit JPEG metadata (like Exif) in C#
+Provides functions to parse/edit JPEG metadata (Exif) in C#

 - No dependencies
 - Works on UWP (Projects for Windows10)